-The Group has adopted the new and revised Malaysian Financial Reporting Standards ("MFRSs") and IC interpretations that become mandatory for the current reporting period.
-The adoption of these new and revised MFRSs and IC interpretations does not result in significant changes in accounting policies of the Group other than as follows:
+The Group has adopted the new and revised Malaysian Financial Reporting Standards ("MFRS") and their related IC Interpretations that become mandatory for the current reporting period.
+The adoption of these new and revised MFRS and IC Interpretations does not result in significant changes in the accounting policies of the Group.